dhruvhaldar/LunaBloom/README.md

-# LunaBloom: Menstrual Health Tracking App
+# LunaBloom: MenstruAI Health Tracking App

 🌟 LunaBloom is your ultimate companion in understanding and managing your menstrual health.
 Designed with love and care, this app offers a seamless and personalized experience to track, predict, and gain insights into your menstrual cycle.